 - Fading into a later date.

-If you were to fade out from a family dinner scene, which lacks a definitive thematic ending, to a scene later on in the night (in the same location), the transition wouldn’t feel natural.
+If you were to fade out from a family dinner scene, which lacks a definitive thematic ending, to a scene later in the night (in the same location), the transition wouldn’t feel natural.

-We can see these principles in action in any blockbuster trailer, such as the following.
+We can see these principles in action in any blockbuster trailer, such as the following:

 Scenes that look chronologically close to one another are cut together, yet scenes that take place at different times or in different locations get a fade-out.
-These are recognized cinematic traits; they tell us that we are transitioning to a later moment in the story—either thematically, temporally, or geographically.
+These are recognized cinematic traits.
+They tell us that we’re transitioning to a later moment in the story—either thematically, temporally, or geographically.

-Since this article is addressing the basics of the fade-to-black transition, let’s touch on a few ways to include them using popular NLEs.
+Since this article addresses the basics of the fade-to-black transition, let’s touch on a few ways to include them using popular NLEs.

-- Expand the thumbnail height, use the Pen Tool (P) to create two opacity keyframes, and lower the further keyframe to 0% opacity.
+- Expand the thumbnail height, use the Pen tool (P) to create two opacity keyframes, and lower the further keyframe to 0% opacity.

-- Open the effects panel, and drag the Dip to Black transition to the end of your clip.
+- Open the Effects panel, and drag the Dip to Black transition to the end of your clip.

 - Drag the white handles at the beginning and end of every clip.
 This will create a fade-in or -out, with a duration determined by how far you’ve brought the handles in.

 Looking for more filmmaking tips and tricks?
-Check out these articles.
+Check out these articles: